NicolasGensollen/nicolasgensollen.github.io/_pages/cv.md

 {% include base_path %}

-You can download my resume as a PDF file:
+This page provides an online version on my resume.
+In addition, you can download my resume as a PDF file in two different formats:

 * [Academic version](tba)
 * [Short version](tba)

-Or you can view it online here:

 # Education